The J. McClelland Cellars Squad

 Anthony II entered the family's wine business in 1975 while in his teens and with "a bit of Villa Armando in his blood," he eventually became not only a winemaker and winery owner but also an exporter and consultant.
 He passed his skills and experience along to the 5th generation who created three separate but complimentary wine companies.
 Today, Anthony III, Natalie, Paul and Michael share a vision of operating their various wine businesses with an eye toward the 6th generation.

 Anthony III is CEO of Scotto Cellars.
 Paul Scotto is Director of Winemaking for all Scotto Family brands and his own Sera Fina Cellars from Amador County.
-Natalie Scotto-Woods is COO and Operations Director of Scotto Cellars and Proprietor of Steele Canyon Cellars, and Michael Scotto is Production and General Manager Scotto Cellars.
+Natalie Scotto-Woods is COO and Operations Director of Scotto Cellars and Proprietor of J. McClelland Cellars, and Michael Scotto is Production and General Manager Scotto Cellars.
 Together this fifth generation is continuing to build strong relationships with both trade and consumers while expanding distribution throughout the U.S. and eleven export markets.

 John is widely recognized as an iconic figure in the California wine industry.
 Having put his permanent stamp on many facets of the industry, he is regarded as one of it’s un-sung heroes with six decades of service and innovation in winemaking, vineyard management, national sales, marketing and brand development.